wighawag/hardhat-deploy/README.md

 Artifacts in hardhat terminology represent a compiled contract (not yet deployed) with at least its bytecode and abi.

-`hardhat-deploy` gives can access to these artifact via the `deployments.getArtifact` function :
+`hardhat-deploy` gives can access to these artifacts via the `deployments.getArtifact` function :

 ```js
 const {deployments} = require('hardhat');